polluks/arukanoido/README.md

 # Things missing:

 * No two-player mode.
-* No intro or extra graphics.
+* No distractions floating down.
 * Round 33 is missing.
-* No animated sprites.
-* No distractions floating down.
-* No E bonus although it shows.
 * No title screen nor intro.